Scott Harrington (ice hockey): San Jose Sharks

 After six seasons within the Blue Jackets organization, Harrington left as a free agent and went un-signed over the summer.
 On September 9, 2022, Harrington agreed to join the training camp of the San Jose Sharks on a professional tryout.
 During the pre-season, Harrington successfully completed his tryout in earning a one-year, two-way contract with the Sharks on September 30.

 Anaheim Ducks

 On February 26, 2023, Harrington was traded to the New Jersey Devils in a multi-player trade, which involved Timo Meier.
 However, Harrington was waived by New Jersey one day later, and was subsequently claimed by the Anaheim Ducks on February 28.

+Remaining unsigned through the following summer, on August 23, 2023, the Ducks signed Harrington to a professional tryout (PTO) contract.
+After attending training camp, Harrington was re-assigned to continue his tryout with the Ducks AHL affiliate, the San Diego Gulls.
+On October 13, he was signed by the Gulls to a PTO contract to open the 2023–24 season.

+ZSC Lions

+Before making an appearance with the Gulls, Harrington was released from his tryout on October 14, 2023, and then signed a one-year contract abroad with Swiss club, ZSC Lions of the National League (NL), on October 17.
+In his lone season with the Lions, Harrington was limited through injury to just 14 regular season games.
+He returned for the playoffs, helping the club claim the Swiss championship with 2 assists through 6 appearances.

+Springfield Thunderbirds

+As a free agent, Harrington opted to return to North America and signed a one-year AHL contract with the St. Louis Blues primary affiliate, the Springfield Thunderbirds, on July 12, 2024.

 International play

-Harrington was named as one of Canada's alternate captains for the 2013 World Junior Championships in Ufa, Russia.
+Harrington was named as one of Canada's alternate captains for the 2013 World Junior Championships.